ojsquire/multi-label-datasets/README.md

 ```
 pip install -r requirements.txt
 ```

-7. Set Jupyter notebook kernel to use Python from your virtual environment ([more info](https://janakiev.com/blog/jupyter-virtual-envs/))
+7. Set Jupyter notebook kernel to use Python from your virtual environment ([more info](https://janakiev.com/blog/jupyter-virtual-envs/)).

-    a.
-Install `ipykernel` (should already be done from requirements.txt)

-    b.
-Add your virtual environment to Jupyter
+    * Add your virtual environment to Jupyter by running:
     ```
     python -m ipykernel install --name=multi-label-datasets
     ```
-    c.
-Open JupyterLab:
-    ```
-    jupyter lab
-    ```
-    Note: to remove kernel from Jupyter:
+    * Note: to remove kernel from Jupyter:
     ```
     jupyter kernelspec uninstall multi-label-datasets
     ```